 This article was updated in May 2020.
 A version of this content originally appeared on WeightWatchers.com.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

 I'd love to hear from you!
-Which of these nutritious sandwich ideas for work are you going to try first?
+Which of these healthy sandwich recipes are you going to try first?
 Do you have any healthy sandwich lunch box ideas to add to this list?
-Comment below, and tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.

 Want to go shopping with a dietitian?
 Here's your chance!
 I just opened up my very own storefront, full of my fave tip sheets, cookbooks, kitchen products, and more!
 Check it out!